-For the Brooklyn-filtered literary arts salon known as Trip City, I write topical essays about comics.
-I am a contributor to Bleeding Cool writing about comics, doing reviews, interviews, and events coverage.
-I recently stepped down as a contributing editor at The Comics Beat website, where you can still find many of my reviews and events reports.
+To give a little more detail about those projects, I previously wrote for the Brooklyn-filtered literary arts salon known as Trip City, andwas formerly the Senior New York Correspondent and a contributor to Bleeding Cool writing about comics, doing reviews, interviews, and events coverage.
+Previous to that, I was a contributing editor at The Comics Beat website, where you can still find many of my reviews and events reports.
 For Sequart Research and Literacy Organization, I am currently working on a book about magic in the works of Alan Moore (Meet the Magus: Magic in the Works of Alan Moore) and also on a book about Neil Gaiman (Neil Gaiman: The Early Years) which is currently being serialized on Sequart.org.
 I also publish scholarly articles in comics journals included the JGNC, SIC, and IJOCA and NYRSF.
 I am Hannah Menzies on Facebook and @HannahMenzies on Twitter.
-Rumors about my upcoming work in other venues include some magazines focusing on comics and maybe even some blogging closer to home in the NY region.

-Here are some of my recent articles for various platforms to check out:
+Here are some of my past articles for various platforms to check out: